Are you confused regarding the personal injury pre-action protocol? If so, you will be glad to know you have landed at the right spot.

 If any parties don’t agree on doing this thing without showing any valid grounds, then the court will reserve all the rights to penalize them, referring to their acts as unreasonable.

 It is the last step, and if the matter is not settled yet after going through the protocol process.
-Next will come the stocktake.
+Next will come to the stocktake.
 Here, then in this step, both the parties will have to take stock of their current position, strengths, and lackings from their respective positions.

 The final saying of the protocol is that before issuing any court proceedings, the applicant must invite the default parties insurance company to ask their lawyer to represent things on their behalf.